Felony Attorney in Beaufort, NC

-Conviction does not have to be the final reality.
-As of December 1, 2017, first offenders convicted of a felony while under the age of 18 may petition for expungement of their criminal record.
+Conviction does not have to be the absolute reality as of December 1, 2017.
+First offenders convicted of a felony while under 18 may petition to expunge their criminal record.
 Such an eligible candidate must also show a clean criminal history since their conviction.
-Note that in certain cases, traffic violations may not hinder an individual’s eligibility for expungement.
+In some instances, traffic violations may not hinder an individual’s eligibility for expungement.

-A felony conviction is only eligible for expungement after 4 years from the date of the conviction or 4 years after the date of a served sentence.
+A felony conviction is only eligible for expungement after four years from the date of the trust or four years after a served a sentence.
 Contact our legal team to learn more about whether you are eligible to expunge your felony.

 A Unique Defense Team Comprising a Former Prosecutor, Board-Certified Paralegals, and an Investigative Agent

 Due to the long-lasting impact of a felony conviction, you do not have a moment to spare to take legal action in your defense.
-With local roots in Carteret County, our firm is proud to offer residents and visitors with heavyweight legal support.
-We focus exclusively on criminal defense and are proud to be in court on a daily basis protecting your rights.
-This gives us knowledge and experience that is not isolated to learning, but rather has been hard-earned by putting in the hours necessary.
-We know the felony laws and the courts where we will be trying your case.
+Our firm proudly offers residents and visitors heavyweight legal support with local roots in Carteret County.
+We focus exclusively on criminal defense and are pleased to be in court daily, protecting your rights.
+This gives us knowledge and experience that is not isolated to learning but has been hard-earned by putting in the necessary hours.
+Our criminal defense lawyers know the felony laws and the courts where we will try your case.
 You can trust that we will draw upon these vast resources to help you protect your best interests to the best of our abilities.

 “My specific case took several years and at no moment did I think Mr. Kennedy did not have my best interest at heart.”